-Ecuador borders the two largest coca producers in the world: Colombia to the north, and Peru to the east and the south.
+Ecuador, one of South America’s smallest countries, borders the two largest cocaine producers in the world: Colombia to the north and Peru to the east and south.

-The Medellín and Cali cartels used Ecuador as a transshipment point for cocaine as far back as the 1970s.
-Ecuador has also been a longstanding smuggling hub for precursor chemicals needed to process the coca leaf into cocaine.
+Transnational organized crime began to establish a foothold in the country during the latter half of the 20th century.
+From the 1970s to the 1990s, Colombia’s Medellín and Cali cartels used Ecuador as a transshipment point for trafficking drugs and as a smuggling hub for precursor chemicals needed to process the coca leaf into cocaine.

-The country has also been a point of respite and organization, even as old organizations are recycled for new ones in neighboring countries.
-The emerging Colombian criminal bands (the so-called “bandas criminales” or BACRIM), for example, have recently taken over a sizable share of the Ecuadorean routes, including the maritime departure points along the Pacific coast to the United States.
-Authorities have pointed to significant seizures and killings in recent years as a sign that the BACRIM known as Urabeños have moved on Ecuador’s disparate criminal landscape.
+The country has also been a point of respite and organization.
+Colombian crime groups known as “bandas criminales,” or BACRIM, for example, have taken over a sizable share of Ecuadorean trafficking routes, including the maritime departure points along the Pacific coast.
+Authorities have pointed to significant seizures and killings in recent years as a sign that the BACRIM group known as Urabeños has moved into Ecuador.

-Prior to their demobilization under the terms of a 2016 peace agreement, the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia – FARC), managed drug and illegal mining operations along the Ecuador-Colombia border.
-The still active National Liberation Army (Ejército de Liberación Nacional – ELN) maintains some control over that trade along the border.
+Prior to its demobilization under the terms of a 2016 peace agreement, the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia – FARC), managed drug and illegal mining operations along the Ecuador-Colombia border.
+The still active National Liberation Army (Ejército de Liberación Nacional – ELN) maintains some control over that trade.
 Certain FARC factions such as the 48th Front also used Ecuador as a logistical safe haven, falling back across the border to escape pressure from Colombian military operations.
 The ELN does the same.

-How the ongoing peace process between the FARC and Colombia’s government will affect criminal border dynamics remains to be seen.
-But reports have already emerged of dissident guerrilla fighters joining crime groups in Ecuador or creating their own criminal structures across the border.
+Even before the signing of the peace agreement between the FARC and the Colombian government, reports were already emerging of dissident guerrilla fighters joining crime groups in Ecuador or creating their own criminal structures across the border.

 A string of seizures, arrests and testimonies over the years also show that Mexico’s Sinaloa Cartel has succeeded in establishing contacts and routes in Ecuador.
 This expansion, mentioned in documents from the US criminal case against Sinaloa leader Joaquín “El Chapo” Guzmán, has been particularly remarkable in the port city of Guayaquil.